Pineapples58/js_game/README.md

 - walls [[0,0,100,5],[0,0,5,100].....]
 do it off a scale of 100 so it can easily be adjusted for different screen sizes will need to adapt most functions to

+So i need to make floor wall door ect... object that will make up the room